couchbaselabs/docs-ng/content/couchbase-manual-1.8/couchbase-architecture.markdown

 process.
-Generally, users of Couchbase Server need not be aware of the details about how `ns_server` performs its tasks, as interfacing with the cluster is done with the aforementioned [REST API for Administration](couchbase-manual-ready.html#couchbase-admin-restapi).
+Generally, users of Couchbase Server need not be aware of the details about how `ns_server` performs its tasks, as interfacing with the cluster is done with the aforementioned [REST API for Administration](#couchbase-admin-restapi).
 As part of keeping the system simple, all nodes of the cluster expose the state of the cluster.

 <a id="couchbase-architecture-persistencedesign"></a>